d00616/RFduino/README.md

 ### nRF51duino

 This code supports nRF51822 and nRF41422 chips from Nordic Semiconductor.
-At the moment no Softdevice functionality is supported out of the box A native Radio Library is planned.
+At the moment no Softdevice functionality is supported out of the box.
+A sketch cannot be compiled without Nordic SDK.
+Compliling a sketch without SDK and a native Radio Library (nRF24 compatible) is planned.
 Feel free to add Softdevice or native BLE support so BLE or ANT+ can be used without Nordic nRF51 SDK.

-Please keep in mind that using Nordic SDK functionality is not open source friendly at the moment.
+Please keep in mind that using Nordic SDK is not open source friendly at the moment.
 All example code and a lot of header files doesn't allow redistribution of source code.

-To start you need an nRF51 development board and an JLink Adapter.
-If you plan using BLE or ANT+ functionality buy an offical Development Kit.
+To start you need an nRF51 development board with an JLink Adapter.
+You need to buy an offical development kit.
 If you plan to use more than one board choose an Development Kit with an external JLink adapter.
 If you want to use ANT+ protocol choose an nRF51422 or nRF51922 kit.

 Whats not working at the moment
  - Flashing Software under Windows